-The famous shukubous are around Dewa 3 mountains in Tohoku district, around Zenkoji Temple in Nagano, around Minobusan Mountain in Yamanashi prefecture, some temples in Kyoto, around Koyasan Mountain in Wakayama prefecture, many temples on the pilgrimage route in Shikoku Island, and so on.
+The famous shukubous are around Dewa 3 mountains in Tohoku district, around Zenkoji Temple in Nagano city, around Minobusan Mountain in Yamanashi prefecture, some temples in Kyoto, around Koyasan Mountain in Wakayama prefecture, many temples on the pilgrimage route in Shikoku Island, and so on.

 If you want to stay a shukubou, you had better make a reservation.

-The rate of shukubou is slightly cheaper than minshuku.
+The lodging fee of shukubou is slightly cheaper than minshuku.

 These are the lodging types that you can stay with the hosts who are native Japanese people.